Diffuse-fi/zktls-risc0/README.md

 │   ├── Cargo.toml
 │   └── src
 │       └── lib.rs                  // Utility functions
 │       └── bin
 │           └── publisher.rs        // Example app to publish program results into your app contract ├── contracts
-│   ├── EvenNumber.sol              // Basic example contract for you to modify
+│   ├── DataFeedFeeder.sol              // Basic example contract for you to modify
 │   └── ImageID.sol                 // Generated contract with the image ID for your zkVM program ├── methods
 │   ├── Cargo.toml